-Asbestos was used in vehicles, aircraft, ships, buildings, and weapons systems.
-Marine Corps veterans whose Military Occupational Specialty (MOS) were in construction, often have the highest risk of developing mesothelioma, but veterans who simply operated near these materials are also at risk.
+However, asbestos is now known to cause a life-threatening cancer called mesothelioma and other deadly illnesses.
+Marine Corps veterans whose Military Occupational Specialty (MOS) were in construction often have the highest risk of developing mesothelioma, but any veteran exposed to asbestos is at risk.

 Get information on: